aws-samples/amazon-gamelift-unity/README.md

 `buildconfig`
 rebuilds only the most recently built configuration

+Note that a built project can be cleaned, removing all known output files and intermediate files, with `clean.bat`.
+If you have built the project before and are getting build failures, it may be worth trying this to prepare for a complete rebuild.

 # How to deploy a server to GameLift #

 First you will need to have the permissions for the local user to deploy the server to GameLift and create the fleet and alias for it.
 If you have sufficient permissions in an ```aws configure``` profile, you may jump to step 5.

-1. If you do not already have it, install the AWS Command Line Interface (CLI) tools, available at: <https://aws.amazon.com/cli/>
+1. If you do not already have it, install the AWS Commmand Line Interface (CLI) tools, available at: <https://aws.amazon.com/cli/>

 1. Create an IAM user in your AWS account for the local machine.
 Start off going to the following link: <https://console.aws.amazon.com/iam/home?region=us-east-1#/users$new?step=details>